fusionpoweredsoftware/PathWars.NET-API/README.md

 ## Handling Smell and Vision Sensory Input

-Smell and vision sensory data is represented are each repesented as an integer.
+Smell and vision sensory data are represented as an integer.
 Smell is straight-forward: its integer represents the magnitude of how much cheese `MOUSE` can smell.
 Vision is slightly more complex: its integer represents two binary sequences that correspond to the left and right sides of what `MOUSE` is seeing.
 The first binary bit is ignored.
 Here's a visual example of the bit structure as it corresponds to what is being seen for a vision data of `341`: